C191068/Ali_Khatami_Solidity/README.md

 Today I have have done some basic part of solidity
 ```
 //SPDX-License-Identifier: MIT
+//"SPDX" stands for "Software Package Data Exchange", which is a standard for sharing information about software licenses.
+//It provides a common way for developers, lawyers, and other stakeholders to identify and understand the terms of a software license
+//"License-Identifier" is a keyword that identifies the license that applies to the code.
+It is used to uniquely identify the license terms and make them easily accessible
+//"MIT" is the name of the license that applies to the code.
+The MIT License is a permissive open-source license that allows anyone to use, modify, and distribute the code, as long as they include a copy of the license in their distribution.
 //at the top of our code we use licensing to make our code sharing and licensing easier and MIT which is the least restrictive license
 pragma solidity ^0.8.7;
 //we have to tell our code which version of solidity we need to use